Data on HIV and AIDS

 Situation in Switzerland

-In 2022, a total of 372 new HIV diagnoses were reported to the FOPH.
-This is significantly more than in the previous year (325 cases, + 14%).
-The number of cases in 2021 was below the long-term trend, which is likely to be due to behavioural changes and lower testing during the Covid pandemic.
-In 2022, the number of new HIV diagnoses reported was still lower than three years earlier (427), before the pandemic.
-The 372 new HIV diagnoses correspond to an incidence of 4.2 cases per 100,000 resident population.
-In particular, the FOPH’s analysis shows that men who have sex with men are proportionally the most affected by HIV and other STIs.
-70% of reported cases involved men, with no diagnoses made in trans and intersex people.
-As in previous years, the most common route of infection for men was sex with other men, while for women it was heterosexual contact.
-In 2022, as in previous years, infections related to intravenous drug use played only a minor role.
+The FOPH's analysis shows in particular that men who have sex with men are by far the group most affected by HIV and other STIs.
+69.9% of the reported cases concerned men, with only one case reported among trans people.
+As in previous years, the most common route of infection among men was sex with other men, while for women it was heterosexual contact.
+In 2023, as in previous years, infections related to injecting drug use played only a minor role.

 HIV laboratory reports